AaronCWacker/Yggdrasil/README.md

 ISO 27001: An international standard for information security management systems (ISMS), providing a framework for implementing, operating, monitoring, reviewing, maintaining, and improving an ISMS to protect sensitive information and manage information security risks.
 These definitions should help clarify the terms and acronyms used in the context of QuickBooks Online and ITIL.

-Copy

 PIR Research Assignment: Systems Development Process Overview In this research assignment of the post-implementation review, student teams describe the process of systems development for the informa
-PASTED
-AW
-Create a similar outline with markdown subpoints and includde emojis to answer for Quickbooks Online the survey below.
-Rephrase each answer and use same format for numbering and ordering yet make the statements very short and organized for SaaS Quickbooks Online as a product with the application implementation taking the role of a Chief Technology Officer implementing QuickBooks for themselves and clients using Virtualization:

-Here's a similar outline with markdown subpoints and emojis to answer the survey for QuickBooks Online, taking the role of a Chief Technology Officer implementing the product for themselves and clients using virtualization:

-📜 Development Policy and Procedures or Standards 1.1. 📑 SLA policy for cloud vendors - ✅ Establish SLAs with QuickBooks Online to ensure service quality and availability 📈 1.2. 🚀 ITIL best practices for deployment - 🌟 Follow ITIL standards to ensure smooth implementation and management 🔧 1.4. 🌊 Waterfall vs. 🏃‍♂️ Agile methodologies - 📚 Define and compare methodologies, noting uncertainty in QuickBooks' approach 🤔 1.5. 🌐 IT Governance, Risk, and Compliance - 🔄 Implement change management process for governance and compliance 📋
-🎯 Establishing the requirements / project leadership 2.1. 📊 Needs analysis and feasibility study - 🔍 Conduct needs assessment and feasibility study to determine QuickBooks' suitability 📈 2.2. 📝 Business requirements gathering - 🤝 Involve stakeholders in defining business requirements for QuickBooks implementation 👥 2.3. 👔 Executive sponsorship - 🏆 Identify and engage upper leadership as executive sponsors for the project 🚀 2.5. 📣 Stakeholder communication - 💬 Develop a communication plan to keep stakeholders informed throughout the project 📧
-🖥️ Systems development options and decisions 3.2. 🌐 In-house vs. outsourced development - ☁️ Reiterate the decision to move from in-house to outsourced cloud solution 📤 3.4. ☁️ Movement towards the cloud - 🌩️ Align QuickBooks implementation with the organization's overall cloud strategy 📈 3.5. 📜 RFP process - 🔍 Define RFP and its importance, noting potential absence in smaller companies 🏢 3.7. 🛠️ Application customization - 🔧 Collaborate with QuickBooks to customize the solution based on requirements 📝
-🚀 Application implementation 4.1. 🎉 Completion of development process - 📅 Establish criteria for determining when the development process is complete ✅ 4.2. 👨‍💼 Implementation process management - 🧑‍💼 Assign responsibility for managing the implementation process (IT staff, business user, or vendor) 📋 4.3. 👥 Implementation pro